 9 – Tom Dorsey’s Trading Tips

 This is a solid book and recommended for any serious investor trading stocks.
-Tom Dorsey’s Trading Tips: A Playbook for Stock Market Success is a detailed, mind-boggling, and full of wisdom and full of charts that can be used and bring value to the investor.
+Tom Dorsey’s Trading Tips: A Playbook for Stock Market Success is detailed, mind-boggling, and full of wisdom, and full of charts that can be used and bring value to the investor.
 Tom Dorsey likens the investment advice to a sports playbook that a coach may use to guide the twists and turns in a game.
 These strategies, methods, and plays will guide every beginning investor and challenge veteran investors.
 Dorsey urges the investor to learn the basics of trading stocks, understand your psychology and emotional behavior, and avoid the common trading stock mistakes.

 In this book you will learn; that your emotions influence trading stock decisions; in order to make profits, you must understand market psychology; learn research methodologies, figures, and charts; learn the common mistakes made by investors and avoid them; short-term trading is different than other investments and has its own rules; learn fundamental and technical analysis.